tansawit/tansawit.me/content/posts/simple-rest-api-golang.md

 If we implement our handler as a function, we'd use `http.HandleFunc`.
 Otherwise, if we'd implemented our handler as a type with a `ServeHTTP` method, we'd use `http.Handle`.

 For simple implementation like ours, the first option is much easier and clearer to read and understand.
 But using a struct type allows storing of useful information in it, an example of which is the [file server](https://golang.org/src/net/http/fs.go?s=12662:12702#L418) from the standard library.
 The struct contains the root directory for file service.
-See this [Stack Overflow post](https://stackoverflow.com/questions/21957455/difference-between-http-handle-and-http-handlefunc) for a more detailed explanation
+See this [Stack Overflow post](https://stackoverflow.com/questions/21957455/difference-between-http-handle-and-http-handlefunc) for a more detailed explanation.

+Let's focus on the first approach for now.

 >**Note**: HTTP handlers are processes that runs in response to a request made to a web application.
 For more information, see its [Wikipedia page](https://en.wikipedia.org/wiki/HTTP_handler)

-## Approach 1 (Handler function with http.HandleFunc)
+## Building a Web Server

 ```go
 func apiResponse(w http.ResponseWriter, r *http.Request) {
   w.WriteHeader(http.StatusOK)
   w.Header().Set("Content-Type", "application/json")